How Much Does A House Extension Cost in 2024?

 • Before building an extension, it is important that there are robust foundations in place (which are normally made up of concrete).

 The soil used should be able to hold the weight of the foundations and extension structure.
-It should also be dug deep enough to ensure that movement and contraction does not affect the extension.
+It should also be dug deep enough to ensure that movement and contraction do not affect the extension.
 This is especially important for a double-storey extension, as more soil and foundations are required to support a larger extension.

 What are the Supply Costs of an Extension?